Learning to spin wool in Oaxaca with a skilled weaver who works for MZ Fair Trade.

 I met his group of international friends, ate the traditional food that his mom made, relaxed breathing in the fresh country air, and took a lot video and pictures.
-It was the budding of a few different interests for me that would blossom later into themes of our current trip: learning about traditions, enjoying the quiet of the countryside, meeting and making friends with international people, and creating content.
+It was the budding of a few different interests for me that would blossom later into themes of our current trip: learning about traditions, enjoying the quiet of the countryside, meeting and making friends with international people, and taking photos.

 I still remember those few days with a blooming warmth in my chest.

 I Do Not Travel to Find Myself

 Overtourism is becoming an increasing problem in top European and Asian destinations.
 As millions of tourists flock to see the main sites in the most popular cities, they’re decreasing the quality of life for locals, driving rents up, and turning places like Venice, Barcelona and, yes, Amsterdam, into European Disneylands.
 Outside of big cities, an influx of tourists is trashing formers paradises and fragile ecosystems.

 Why, experts wonder, has the internet seem to have consolidated tourism into certain places instead of spreading travelers out to little niches revealed by the internet?
 Well, there are a lot more people traveling these days, especially with the new Chinese middle class wanting to get in on the action.